-- Either Contracting Party may propose to the other Contracting Party that consultations be held on any matter concerning the interpretation or application of this Agreement.
+1. Either Contracting Party may propose to the other Contracting Party that consultations be held on any matter concerning the interpretation or application of this Agreement.
 The other Contracting Party shall accord sympathetic consideration to the proposal and shall afford adequate opportunity for such consultations.
+Such

-Such consultations shall be held at a place and at a time agreed upon through diplomatic channels by the Contracting Parties. - 2.
+- consultations shall be held at a place and at a time agreed upon through diplomatic channels by the Contracting Parties. - 2.
 A joint interpretative declaration adopted as result of consultations by the Contracting Parties shall be binding on a Tribunal established under Section 5 of this Agreement.

-Such joint interpretative declaration is not applicable in cases where a Tribunal was already established.
+Such joint interpretative declaration is not applicable in cases where a claim has been submitted by an investor under Section 5 of this Agreement.